SolidOS/solidos/README.md

 The mashlib has been used before, originally in various apps, in specific data interactions in different domains.
 It has been used in a browser extension (in Firefox and later Chrome) to add data-handling capacity as native to the browser itself.
-Currently it is used as the core as  aort or poor persons browser extension, the data browser, which loads the library and then tries to work as though the browser had been extended to understand data.
+It's the html view that several (personal) data stores will serve, as a sort or poor person's browser extension, the data browser, which loads the library and then tries to work as though the browser had been extended to understand data.